 Before reviewing the films, I need to be upfront: Tolkien had it right about his friend’s wonderland.
 Narnia is a horrendous mishmash of a fantasy world, a hodgepodge, a sophomoric blend of different myths — Norse dwarves, Greek centaurs and fauns, Santa Claus + Christ — its over-arching Christian allegory betraying a woeful lack of imagination.
 In my youth I just couldn’t stand the Pevensie kids, but even then I was aware of Lewis’ creative laziness.
 The books didn’t come with maps, and even if they had, the world was too superficial and underdeveloped to appreciate.
-Narnia had nothing on the richly textured places I was inhabiting as a teen — Middle-Earth, The Land, Earthsea, Pern.
-It was an afterthought, forgotten as soon as I put the books down.
+Narnia had nothing on the richly textured places I was inhabiting as a teen — Middle-Earth, The Land, and Earthsea.

 So I’m surprised to be enjoying the film adaptations.
 They’re not Lord of the Rings by any means, but impressive all things considered — certainly better than the Harry Potter films (two of which I slept through), and I’d take them over a train wreck like Willow any day.
 Andrew Adamson and Michael Apted have made Narnia entertaining enough that I can forget why I hate the place.